Mountainside lake area rich in nature and art

 How to Get There

-However, there are other options available.
+The best way to see Mt Bandai , Lake Inawashiro and surrounding areas is by rental car but other options are available.
 If staying at a hotel, it might be worth checking to see if you can use a shuttle service from Koriyama Station, the closest shinkansen stop.
 Otherwise, transfer at Koriyama Station to Inawashiro Station via the 40-minute rapid train towards Aizu-Wakamatsu.
-From there you can walk, or take a bus or taxi, to nearby facilities.
+From there you can walk, or take a bus or taxi to nearby facilities.

 Visiting in spring

 As the weather heats up, eventually the area's greenery and few cherry blossoms spring to life.
-While you're there be sure to visit the “Oshika Zakura” elk cherry tree at Iwahashi Shrine, considered one of the Aizu district's five famous cherry trees.
+The “Oshika Zakura” elk cherry tree at Iwahashi Shrine, considered one of the Aizu district's five famous cherry trees, is a popular tourist draw.
 It is well worth the 3.5-kilometer trip from Inawashiro Station for blossom lovers.

 Visiting in summer

 The summer months are slightly cooler here than the rest of Fukushima Prefecture.
-If you are feeling hot, go for a refreshing swim in the transparent lake.
-Or rent sports equipment to go fishing, boardsailing, or water skiing around the northern Nagahama shore.
-And if you're feeling hungry, enjoy slurping down some chilled soba noodles, which are made using the area's delicious natural underground water.
+A refreshing swim in the crystal clear waters of the lake makes for a popular and seasonal activity.
+Rent sports equipment to go fishing, boardsailing, or water skiing around the northern Nagahama shore.
+Chilled soba noodles, made using the area's pristine natural underground water, are another area highlight.

 Visiting in autumn

-The whole area is a collection of 30 marshes and lakes, and as such provides the perfect aesthetic contrast for which to compare the colors of the leaves with the naturally occurring reds, yellows, blues and greens of the landscape.
+The whole area is a collection of 30 different-hued marshes and lakes, providing the perfect aesthetic contrast for which to compare the colors of the leaves.

-And when you're done exploring, you can then escape the cooler weather or rest after a long day in one of the area's several hot springs.
+When you're done exploring, escape the cooler weather or rest after a long day hiking many of the area's trails in one of the several local hot springs.

 Visiting in winter